Elizandro2022/Elizandro2022/README.md

 - 👋 Hi, I’m Elizandro
-- 👀 I’m interested in to work remotely...
+- 👀 I’m Cooding, sleeping, wake up , reapet
-- 🌱 I’m currently learning react native for ios mobile ...
+- 🌱 i like to get new challange or something that taste my capacity all time
-- 💞️ I’m looking to collaborate on my project...
+- 💞️ I’m looking to become expert for Mobile development

 Sou um programador com vasto orgulho em continuar aprender porque no mundo tecnológico